StefansM/dataset-coreutils/README.md

   or even a C++ API to do it.

 * Clean up the build directory and write some tests.

-* Behaviour differs from the DuckDB CLI when working on multiple files.
-On large datasets, `deval` seems to be trying to read it all into memory, and sometimes isn't finding all the files that it should.

 [duckdb-arrow]: https://duckdb.org/2021/12/03/duck-arrow.html